POETRY & PILGRIMAGE

 So, with a silent prayer, Dave tossed the trout up high

-And she paused, unmistakably, in mid-air, silhouetted against the sky,
+And it paused, unmistakably, in mid-air, silhouetted against the sky,

 Before plunging down and through the river’s surface